awsdocs/amazon-personalize-developer-guide/doc_source/getting-started.md

 # Getting started<a name="getting-started"></a>

-This getting started guide shows you how to create a campaign that returns movie recommendations for a user, based on historical data that consists of 100,000 movie ratings on 9,700 movies from 600 users\.
+This getting started guide shows you how to provide personalized movie recommendations for your user\.
+The tutorial uses historical data that consists of 100,000 movie ratings on 9,700 movies from 600 users\.

 **To simplify this guide:**
 + We rely on the fact that a user saw a movie and not on what they rated the movie\.
 This simplifies the preparation of the training data\.